Deirdre18/2nd-Milestone-Project---Dashboard-Data-Visualisation/README.md

 (4)Number of female infant deaths per home?
 (5)Number of male infant deaths per home?

 I viewed online sources of data (death records) for this project, which were unformatted to do a project such as this, but I used json to format the data.
-All the data sources for this project can be viewed in "data-sources.md".
+All the data sources for this project can be viewed in "data-sources.md" - https://github.com/Deirdre18/2nd-Milestone-Project---Dashboard-Data-Visualisation/blob/master/data-sources.md

-DESIGN:
+**DESIGN:**

 I used bootstrap colum and row grids to create grids for the graphs and explanation of data results.
 The following is the basic layout/design I used to create the graphs:-